 5. Use a call to action form on every applicable page

-Your website should always give visitors a next step to take – whether that’s downloading a useful resource, signing up for a newsletter, or filling out a contract form.
+Your website design should always give visitors a next step to take – whether that’s downloading a useful resource, signing up for a newsletter, or filling out a contract form.

 Use a variety of calls to action (CTAs) that are compelling, without being too salesy.
 Remember, not everyone is ready to buy the first time they visit your site.
 You will also get better conversions by placing the lead form above the fold on your site.